Panda-Repositories/FPS-Unlock_Customizable/README.md

             {
                 string valuestring = textBox1.Text;
                 double value = Convert.ToDouble(valuestring); //Convert the String to Double since even you type No. on text, it will show as a string, so it gonna convert it to double.
+0-9, fps.SendFPSValue(value); // Send the Value to the Pipe.
-0-9, }
+            }
             catch (Exception)
             {